- We’re taught to fear eating fat

 Steamed carrots and beans with a dab of butter (though I prefer raw vegetables without butter)

-*You could add a glass of 2% milk or have a bit of cheese and grapes for dessert.
-When I had this meal recently I left out the Milk and dairy food group altogether.
+*You could add a glass of milk or have a bit of cheese and grapes for dessert.
+When I had this meal recently I left out the Dairy and alternatives food group altogether.
 Though I likely made up for it during the day as I like milky coffees.

 Meat and cheese lasagna